 Disabling scrubbing is not ideal as it might case the long term data corruption.

 Could you please priorities this problem as it makes a nightmare to maintain services running on ceph cluster.

-#5 Updated by Wade Rencsok almost 6 years ago
+#5 Updated by Wade Rencsok about 10 years ago

 Its possible, that sql type workflows and ceph have an issue.
 I am going to investigate that on my own pre-production clusters where our SQL type customer workflows suffer significantly on the performance side compared to stellar performance of other workflows.
 My suspicion is that dependent on the database size, locking a table can lock far more drives(PG's/chunks) than anticipated.

-#6 Updated by Andrei Mikhailovsky almost 6 years ago
+#6 Updated by Andrei Mikhailovsky about 10 years ago

 I think this issue is not related to the SQL locking.
 At least not in my case.
 I've done as suggested by Mike and disable scrubbing and deep scrubbing.
 So far, so good, the crashing servers survived overnight without any crashes or hang tasks (so far so good).
 Let's keep it that way.